loganjsch/solemate/user_stories.md

 Shoe Customer (split into style, comfortability, price, etc)

   As a user, I want to input my preferences, so that the site can find the right shoe for me.
+  As a user, I want to be able to make a profile that keeps track of my history of interactions with Solemate.

 Shoe Wearer